 |69 to 92||Medium||£450|

 |93 to 100||Medium||£600|

 |581 to 1060||Very large||£4,170|

 ForSkills’ ESOL initial assessment is unique for many reasons.
 We know many ESOL learners present with a spiky profile, for example, their speaking and listening skills may be better than their writing skills, so our initial assessment will assess a learner’s levels in reading; the writing topics of grammar, punctuation and spelling; and also listening.
 It will also assess their overall English level from pre-entry to level 2.

 The questions are banked so a learner is unlikely to sit the same assessment twice, so it can be run again at a later stage to show distance travelled.
-The assessment has audio that will read aloud each question, so headphones are advisable especially for the listening section.
+The assessment has audio so every question will be read to the learner – so headphones are advisable especially for the listening section.
 The assessment is also adaptive, responding to a learner’s answers and offering correspondingly easier or harder questions.

 What are customers have been saying…